silvasouzaadriano/rocketseatbootcamp8/docs/README.md

       yarn sequelize db:migrate:undo (this one undo the last migration) yarn sequelize db:migrate:undo:all (this one undo all migrations)

+    - Once have the Model created, do not forget to import it on database/index.js, adding it also on models arrays

 ### Debbuging on VSCODE